10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 2. Matangini Hazra ( A lady who loved the country, immensely)

-Shot by a policemen, died chanting “Vande Matram”
+Shot by a policeman, died chanting “Vande Mataram”

-She actively took to Quit India Movement and Non Cooperation Movement.
+She actively took to Quit India Movement and Non-Cooperation Movement.
 A stalwart supporter of Gandhi, she took part in Civil Disobedience Act but was later arrested for not following the Salt Act.
-Sadly, during Quit India Movement, she appealed to police not to open fire at the crowd and ended up getting shot once.
+Sadly, during Quit India Movement, she appealed to the police not to open fire at the crowd and ended up getting shot once.
 Soon, the police did the opposite & started shooting people.
-Hazra was shot multiple times, clenching the Indian flag in her hand and chanting “Vande Matram”
+Hazra was shot multiple times, clenching the Indian flag in her hand and chanting “Vande Mataram”

 3. Peer Ali Khan